The Course

 Called Tubman's Avenue, this mid length par 3 features an out of bounds fence along the right hand side to a kidney shaped green positioned diagonally to the golfer on the tee.
 Narrow at the front and widening to the back, the green is well guarded by three bunkers.
 Club selection is critical to ensure the ball lands safely on the green so as not to leave what can be a very demanding chip shot.

-Hole 6: Fade a Way (PAR 4) - 304m
+Hole 6: Bakers Fade (PAR 4) - 304m

-Hole 7: The Gap (PAR 5) - 465m
+Hole 7: Jim's Tree (PAR 5) - 465m

 Hole 8: Postinatus (PAR 4) - 308m